cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 base field F, of prime order p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
 It should be noted that all hash functions in the protocol are assumed to be random oracles.
 Let L be the security parameter.
-Let k be the signer's secret key, and Y = kG be its corresponding public key for some generator G taken from the group GG.
+Let k be the prover's (P) secret key, and Y = kG be its corresponding public key for some generator G taken from the group GG.
-Let x be the requestor's (V) input to the VOPRF protocol.
+Let x be the verifier's (V) input to the VOPRF protocol.
 (Commonly, it is a random L-bit string, though this is not required.)
-ECVOPRF begins with the requestor randomly blinding its input for the signer.
+ECVOPRF begins with V randomly blinding its input for the signer.
 The latter then applies its secret key to the blinded value and returns the result.
-To finish the computation, the requestor then removes its blind and hashes the result using H_2 to yield an output.
+To finish the computation, V then removes its blind and hashes the result using H_2 to yield an output.
 This flow is illustrated below.